-By June 2018 we will have implemented a new recruitment strategy which has inclusion at its heart.
-This will ensure that how we describe jobs, how we advertise roles, how we conduct selection and interview processes and how we conduct induction and appraisals are fully inclusive.
+By June 2019 we will have implemented a new recruitment strategy which has inclusion at its heart.

+This will ensure that how we describe jobs, how we advertise roles, and how we conduct selection and interview processes are fully inclusive.